carsontang/carsontang.github.com/_posts/2013-05-12-understanding-ruby-code-blocks-and-procs.md

 {% include JB/setup %}

 ### Goal
-The goal of this series of articles is to understand why the following code sums numbers 1 through 10.
+The goal of this series of articles is to understand how the following code works.
 {% highlight ruby %}
-(1..10).inject(&:+)
+["ruby", "rails"].map(&:upcase)
-=> 55
+=> ["RUBY", "RAILS"]
 {% endhighlight %}

 To understand this code, we have to look at code blocks and Procs.